mvrk/TEAKWOOD/static/doc/_build/html/_sources/feature.txt

 Functions and Features
 ======================

-Simply, Scgate provides the following functions:
+Simply, Teakwood provides the following functions:

 1) Acts as a job submission agency;